 Near Hermleigh in Scurry County, Texas — The American South (West South Central)

 Location.
-32° 31.903′ N, 100° 44.064′ W. Marker is near Hermleigh, Texas, in Scurry County.
-Marker is at the intersection of Farm to Market Road 644 and County Highway 4196, on the right when traveling north on Highway 644.
+32° 39.667′ N, 100° 44.563′ W. Marker is near Hermleigh, Texas, in Scurry County.
+Marker is on County Highway 4104, 1˝ miles east of Farm to Market Road 644, on the left when traveling east.
+The marker is located at the county road.
 Touch for map.
-Marker is in this post office area: Loraine TX 79532, United States of America.
+Marker is in this post office area: Hermleigh TX 79526, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on December 11, 2020.
-It was originally submitted on December 7, 2020, by James Hulse of Medina, Texas.
-This page has been viewed 22 times since then and 2 times this year.
-Photos: 1, 2, 3, 4. submitted on December 7, 2020, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.
+This page was last revised on July 13, 2021.
+It was originally submitted on July 13, 2021, by James Hulse of Medina, Texas.
+This page has been viewed 147 times since then and 29 times this year.
+Photos: 1, 2, 3. submitted on July 13, 2021, by James Hulse of Medina, Texas.